-For the first time, the 2016 AOMP identified a means to achieving the federal standards through regulations and heavy incentives for near-zero and zero emissions technologies that are commercial or nearing commercialization.
-This strategy however, requires a national, lower heavy-duty truck emissions standard, additional financial significant and accelerated fleet resources. turnover on a massive scale.
+For the first time, the 2016 AOMP identified a means to achieving the federal standards through regulations and heavy incentives for near-zero and zero emissions technologies that are commercial nearing commercialization.
+This strategy however, requires a national, lower heavy-duty truck emissions standard, significant additional financial and resources, accelerated fleet turnover on a massive scale.